TomGosnik/FairEmbo-Project/Documentation/1. Introduction/Introduction.md

 ## Required skills

 To reproduce or modify the cutting machine, it is necessary to know the basic mechanics as well as the electronics and coding related to the Arduino.
+This product has been intentionnally designed to be manufactured in any fablab with cutting machines and 3D printers.

 ## Contribution Process